fenago/ansible-course/md/Lab_8.md

 Placing tags in the plays and tasks
 ===================================

-We have discussed, at many points in this course, that as your confidence and experience with Ansible grows, it is likely that your playbooks will grow in size, scale, and complexity.
-While this is undoubtedly a good thing, there may be times when you only want to run a subset of a playbook, rather than running it from beginning to end.
-We have discussed how to conditionally run tasks based on the value of a variable or fact, but is there a way we can run them on the basis of a selection made at the time that the playbook is run?
+In this section we

-Tags in Ansible plays are the solution to this, and in this section we will build a simple playbook with two tasks---each bearing a different tag---to show you how tags work.
+will build a simple playbook with two --- each bearing a different tag to show you how tags work.
 We will work with the two simple host inventories that we worked with previously:

 1. Create the following simple playbook to perform two tasks---one to